lemrey/sdk-nrf/applications/nrf_tbr/README.rst

    :local:
    :depth: 2

-Thread Border Router (BR) is a device that enables connectivity and integration of nodes (devices) in the Thread Network(s) with other devices and services located in external networks, such as the wider Internet or local IP networks.
-It also enhances security and offers management capabilities for your Thread network.
-Additionally, Thread BR can handle one of the following roles: Router, Leader, or REED.
-By using the Thread BR, you can extend the capabilities of your Thread devices.

-nRF Thread BR application demonstrates Thread BR functionality developed with the use of Nordic Semiconductor’s products: nRF54H20 PDK and |NCS|.
-The application also utilizes the Ethernet interface (`PHYTEC link board ETH`_) as an external network interface.
+The Thread Border Router is a specific type of a network device that provides connectivity from the IEEE 802.15.4 network to adjacent networks on other physical layers (such as Wi-Fi or Ethernet).
+Border Routers provide services for devices within the IEEE 802.15.4 network, including routing services for off-network operations.

+nRF Thread BR application is a part of |NCS| and utilizes capabilities of nRF54H20 PDK.
+To operate it also requires an external
+Ethernet interface (see `Hardware`_ requirements).

 .. figure:: /images/nrf_tbr_app_overview.svg
     :alt: Thread BR connections